wycliffekitheka01/kithekaportfolio/README.md

 This repository highlights some of my projects where I explore, clean, and analyze datasets using industry-standard tools.
 Each project demonstrates my ability to work with data, uncover insights, and communicate results effectively.

+## 📊 Excel Projects

+Excel is one of the most versatile tools for data analysis.
+I use it for:
+- Cleaning and organizing raw datasets.
+- Building pivot tables and charts to summarize information.
+- Performing descriptive and inferential statistical analysis.
+- Designing dashboards that communicate insights clearly.

+Excel is often the first step in my workflow, especially when working with stakeholders who need straightforward reports and visualizations.